Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: The effect ratio and methods for sensitivity analysis

 \subsection{Binary responses: Equivalence with McNemar's test and testing nonzero nulls}

-After introducing the effect ratio and developing large-sample inference for it at $\Gamma = 1$, \citet{Baiocchi:2010} suggest conducting a sensitivity analysis based on McNemar's test while restricting attention to the narrower null hypothesis $H_{prop}^{(0)}$.
-One may be concerned that the sensitivity analysis using McNemar's test would be misleading if instead $H_{weak}^{(0)}$ held, such that the effect ratio equalled zero but Fisher's sharp null did not hold.
-As we now demonstrate, such concerns are not warranted.
-In fact, McNemar's test is equivalent to the test $\varphi^{(0)}(\alpha,\Gamma)$ presented in the previous section, and hence also provides a sensitivity analysis that is both finite-sample exact for $H_{prop}^{(0)}$ and asymptotically correct for $H_{weak}^{(0)}$. \begin{proposition} Suppose that outcomes are binary and one employs a sensitivity analysis based on McNemar's test statistic,

-using its worst-case distribution under the assumption of $H^{(0)}_{prop}$ as described in \citet{Rosenbaum:1987} and \citet{Baiocchi:2010}.
+\citet{Baiocchi:2010} suggest conducting a sensitivity analysis using McNemar's test while restricting attention to the narrower null hypothesis $H_{prop}^{(0)}$, amounting to a test of Fisher's sharp null of no effect.
+One may be concerned that this sensitivity analysis would be misleading if instead $H_{weak}^{(0)}$ held, such that the effect ratio equaled zero but Fisher's sharp null did not hold.
+As we now demonstrate, McNemar's test is actually equivalent to the test $\varphi^{(0)}(\alpha,\Gamma)$ presented in the previous section with $\lambda_0=0$, and hence also provides a sensitivity analysis that is both finite-sample exact for $H_{prop}^{(0)}$ and asymptotically correct for $H_{weak}^{(0)}$. \begin{proposition} Suppose that outcomes are binary and one employs a sensitivity analysis based on McNemar's test statistic, $T_{M}(\mathbf{Z}, \mathbf{Y}) = \sum_{i=1}^n\sum_{j=1}^2Z_{ij}Y_{ij},$ using its worst-case distribution under the assumption of $H^{(0)}_{prop}$ as described in \citet{Rosenbaum:1987} and \citet{Baiocchi:2010}.
 Denote the resulting candidate level$-\alpha$ sensitivity analysis by $\varphi_M(\alpha, \Gamma)$.
-Then, for any observed vector $\bZ \in \Omega$ and any vector of binary responses $\bY$,

-That is, the two sensitivity analyses are equivalent, furnishing identical $p$-values for all $\Gamma$. \end{proposition} \begin{corollary} If (\ref{eqn:sensi}) holds at $\Gamma$, outcomes are binary, and $H^{(0)}_{weak}$ holds,
+Then, for any observed vector $\bZ \in \Omega$ and any vector of binary responses $\bY$, $\varphi_M(\alpha, \Gamma) = \varphi^{(0)}(\alpha,\Gamma).$ That is, the two sensitivity analyses are equivalent, furnishing identical $p$-values for all $\Gamma$. \end{proposition}